smittytone/HighlighterSwift/README.md

 To add HighlighterSwift to your project, use Xcode to add it as a Swift Package at this repo’s URL.
 The library contains the Highlight.js code and themes.

 **Note** This project was begun to support another, so some themes have been modified slightly to meet the needs of that other project.
-For example, background images have been removed from the Brown Paper, Schoolbook and Pojoago themes.
+For example, background images have been removed from the Brown Paper, Greyscale, Schoolbook and Pojoacque themes; the two Kimbies have been renamed for consistency; colours have been formalised as hex values.

 ## Usage